Deafness in Italy: Detection

 According to the screening process designed by DASOE, all birth points must screen newborns during spontaneous sleep and before hospital discharge.
-Infants who pass will leave and infants who don't will be re-examined within the first month with TEOAE.
-If the result is still not passing the newborn will be sent to be tested at level 2 (audiology services) and if still not passing will be sent within the third month to level 3 (regional reference centre) for definitive diagnosis and start rehabilitation no later than sixth month of life.
-Infants who pass but have risk factors for late-onset hearing loss will be sent to level 2 centres and reassessed every 6–12 months for the first three years.
-Some risk factors include family history, syndromes that are associated with hearing loss, low birth weight, meningitis.
-Through surveys, it is still evident that many children are lost in between rescreening's.
+Infants who pass will leave, and infants who don't will be re-examined within the first month with TEOAE.
+If the result is still not passing, the newborn will be sent to be tested at level 2 (audiology services), and if it is still not passing, it will be sent within the third month to level 3 (the regional reference center) for a definitive diagnosis and to start rehabilitation no later than the sixth month of life.
+Infants who pass but have risk factors for late-onset hearing loss will be sent to level 2 centers and reassessed every 6–12 months for the first three years.
+Some risk factors include family history, syndromes that are associated with hearing loss, low birth weight, and meningitis.
+Through surveys, it is still evident that many children are lost in between rescreenings.

 Intervention

 After a child is diagnosed with hearing problems, there is not much support or protocol given.
-Counseling services are rare and professionals direct children towards oralist education.
-The Italian legislation encourages children to integrate into mainstream schools and sign language is not encouraged.
+Counseling services are rare, and professionals direct children towards oral education.
+The Italian legislation encourages children to integrate into mainstream schools, but sign language is not encouraged.
 However, there is some support available from the following organizations: